 I could share lots more about myself, so if you want to know more, feel free to ask when you visit the Counseling Center or see me around campus.

-Adam Moller, M.S., just arrived to La Grande and Eastern Oregon University.
-As a native of the Pacific Northwest, he earned his master’s degree in Psychology from Western Washington University in 2007.
-His doctoral studies took him to West Virginia University, where is in the final stages of his doctoral program in Counseling Psychology.
+Adam Moller, Ph.D., just arrived to La Grande and Eastern Oregon University.
+He recently earned his doctorate in Counseling Psychology from West Virginia University.
 As part of his training, Adam had the opportunity to work in a variety of settings, including several university counseling centers, a community mental health center, and with practitioners in private practice.
 In those settings, he helped clients with a diverse array of concerns, including depression and anxiety, multicultural issues, problems related to sport and athletic performance, relationships, grief and loss, trauma, among many others.
 Adam is interested in helping EOU students, couples, and families with such concerns in ways that promote healthier and more meaningful relationships with self and others.

 Front Desk for Student Health and Counseling Center